-Licensure may be obtained in the following areas: adolescence to young adult education (grades 7-12), middle childhood education (grades 4-9), art education (grades K-12) and music education (grades K-12).
+Licensure may be obtained in the following areas: adolescence to young adult education (grades 7-12), middle childhood education (grades 4-9), foreign language education (grades PK-12), art education (grades PK-12) and music education (grades PK-12).
 The program is designed to provide the student with opportunities to spend time in school settings and to put these experiences into perspective through on-campus reflective seminars.
 Both one year and two year programs are available.
 Please contact Libbey McKnight at 419-530-4967.